In this competitive job market, your first impression is more important than ever. But how do you make your job specs stand out from the rest?

 Beware of bias

 Be careful of the tone of your job listing.
 Does the language in your job description have male connotations?
 Or is it completely gender neutral?
+Avoid any terms that indicate age, gender or marital status.

 Research shows that job listings which have a gender-specific tone get fewer applications.
 If you’re unsure about this enlist members of your team to read over job specs before you publish them.
 This will ensure greater diversity in your organisation going forward.